openstack-archive/senlin/doc/source/user/clusters.rst

   | 092d0955 | c2   | ACTIVE | 2015-05-05T13:27:48 |
   +----------+------+--------+---------------------+

-The :program:`senlin` command line supports various options for the command :command:`cluster-list`.
-You can specify the option :option:`--show-deleted` (or :option:`-D`) to indicate that soft-deleted clusters be included in the list result.

 Note that the first column in the output table is a *short ID* of a cluster object.
 Senlin command line use short IDs to save real estate on screen so that more useful information can be shown on a single line.
 To show the *full